 Make fair rules

 Do the right thing

 Work when it's time..."

-Acupuncture is believed to stimulate the nervous system and cause the release of neurochemical messenger molecules.
-The resulting biochemical changes influence the body's homeostatic mechanisms, thus promoting physical and emotional well-being.
+Acupuncture has been proven to stimulate the nervous system and cause the release of neurochemical messenger molecules.
+The resulting biochemical changes influence the body's homeostatic mechanisms, thus promoting not only physical but also emotional well-being.

 Is it safe?

 The answer is yes - very safe.
 Single use, sterile needles are used in each treatment.
 They are opened in front of you and are disposed of in line with medical standard sharps disposal methods.